Anonymous-50/Geometric_Deep_Behavioral_Analysis/README.md

 ## Data Preparation
 - In the 'data_preparation' folder contains the files for preparing the pose skeleton files before feeding them to the geometric deep framework.

-## Angular velocity
-- use the 'compute_ang_velocity' file.

 ## Data Loading
 - In the 'data_loader' folder contains the files for loading as binary or triple classification tasks.

 ## Training
 - For the network training, use the file 'train_LOOCV_b' or 'train_LOOCV_m' for binary or multi-class respectively.

+- ## Angular velocity
+- Use the 'compute_ang_velocity' file.